 okTurtles, DNSChain, and Unblock.us.org form a software stack that is being sold as a panacea to online surveillance and DNS censorship.
 This hyperbolic marketing is disingenuous if not dangerous.
-I would like to outline exactly what each piece of software does and how they relate to the field as a whole. (more…)Continue Reading →
+I would like to outline exactly what each piece of software does and how the stack relates to the field as a whole. (more…)Continue Reading →

 Characterizations of the intellectual property chapter of the TPP ranges from “SOPA on steroids” to “DMCA++“.
 As someone who is building a blacklist resistant infrastructure, I needed to know the details so I treated it like a patent application and rewrote it.
-Updated 2014-12-16: it’s actually much worse than I thought. (more…)Continue Reading →
+It turns out that the copyright lobby has succeeded in using a trade treaty to impose arbitrary censorship. (more…)Continue Reading →

 After hearing about my background in political psychology, I was recently asked what we can do to make people care about what the NSA abuses.
 I cannot remember the lame answer I offered, but I have been turning the question over in my mind for the past two weeks. (more…)Continue Reading →